jorgepacheco84/bayesian-screening-method/README.md

 The VE estimations tables and charts are in the [ouput](https://github.com/AntoineBraultChile/bayesian-screening-method/tree/main/output) folder.

-How to read the columns names of the tables:
+How to read column names of the tables:

 - median: median of the posterior
 - lower_bound: lower bound of the credible interval 95%